 Skip advert

 What is a diesel particulate filter (DPF)?

-Diesel engines burn fuel in a different way to petrol engines, and the byproduct of burning diesel is a lot of soot – far more than that released by a petrol engine.
+Diesel fuel has a few differences to petrol, and diesel engines burn that fuel in a different way to petrol engines too.
+The byproduct of burning diesel is a lot of soot – far more than that released by a petrol engine.

+Skip advert